0x747/Vehicles-Explode-When-Flipped/README.md

 ## Description and Features

 All vehicles can now take damage when they are flipped.
-Once they take enough damage they will catch on fire and explode similar to the 3D games.
+Once they take enough damage they will catch on fire and explode similar to the 3D era games (GTA III, Vice City, and San Andreas).

 - All vehicles will now take additional damage when rolling on ground.
 - All vehicles will now explode once the engine catches fire instead of flaming out.